Stability bounds for the generalized Kadanoff-Baym ansatz in the Holstein dimer: Conclusion

 \acknowledgments

+R.T. and Y.P. wish to acknowledge fruitful discussions over the years on nonequilibrium Green's function theory with Prof. Michael Bonitz, whose 65th birthday is celebrated in this Special Issue.
 O.M.S. and R.T. acknowledge the financial support of the Jane and Aatos Erkko Foundation (Project EffQSim).
 R.T. further acknowledges the Research Council of Finland through the Finnish Quantum Flagship (Project No. 359240).